Why calls to ‘tax the rich’ are loud, popular – and rarely successful

 Swiss voters massively reject inheritance tax, civic duty proposals

-Good idea, negative effects
+Nice idea, negative effects

 While many voters sympathise with the thought of taxing the rich, they back down when debates get specific, Emmenegger explains.
 Focus groups in Germany have found that “opponents of taxation stick to their position during debates, while initial supporters become less keen when faced with the other side’s arguments”, he says.
 In Switzerland, this ebbing of initial enthusiasm is a classic pattern in vote campaigns, and not just on tax issues.

 As for the arguments involved, it depends what type of “rich tax” is up for debate – does it target wealth, inheritance, capital gains or something else?
-Details also matter.
-The 2015 Swiss inheritance tax initiative proposed a 20% levy on estates over CHF2 million ($2.48 million); the 2025 proposal sought 50% for amounts over CHF50 million – a level deemed “close to expropriation” by Finance Minister Karin Keller-Sutter.
+Details also matter: the 2015 Swiss inheritance tax initiative proposed a 20% levy on estates over CHF2 million ($2.48 million); the 2025 proposal sought 50% for amounts over CHF50 million – a level deemed “close to expropriation” by Finance Minister Karin Keller-Sutter.
 There’s also what to do with the new revenue: boost pensions (2015) or save the climate (2025)?

 Meanwhile in Switzerland, there’s also the issue of federalism: the 26 cantons retain wide fiscal sovereignty and are touchy about national-level proposals for new taxes – especially if it’s something they already levy, like inheritance or wealth taxes.
 And finally there are the classic trickle-down arguments, or calls not to tackle the wrong problem: “inequality in opulence is better than equality in squalor”, philosopher Olivier Massin wroteExternal link.